AstroTheRabbit/Action-Groups-Mod-SFS/README.md

 ## Action Groups Mod
-A mod for the game Spaceflight Simulator that adds KSP-like action groups.
+A mod for the game Spaceflight Simulator that adds KSP-like part action groups.